 Millennial buying cranks up and more retirees come to Vegas

-Among those Las Vegas 2018 housing predictions, expect that affordability issues will keep millennials from behaving like a boulder in the pond of housing.
-But they should be buying in greater and greater percentages – even if that means chipping away at the bottom of the inventory with condos, townhouses and “transitional” neighborhoods.
+Affordability issues will keep millennials from behaving like a boulder in the pond of housing, but they should be buying in greater and greater percentages – even if that means chipping away at the bottom of the inventory with condos, townhouses and “transitional” neighborhoods.

 Meanwhile, Boomers are retiring in waves, with new-found interest in living in a low-cost, low-tax, low-hassle environment.
 Particularly for those in a high-cost jurisdiction (see California, above) Vegas is a great fit.
 And the growth of retirement communities in Las Vegas beckons them, as does the more traditional retiree attractions, like sunny weather, a great airport with low fare carriers and frequent deals, and lots to do, both indoors and out.